Also known as: Aphthous ulcer and Ulcer - aphthous

 - Swollen lymph nodes

 - Apply a mixture of half hydrogen peroxide and half water directly to the sore using a cotton swab.
-Follow by dabbing a small amount of Milk of Magnesia on the canker afterward.
-Repeat these steps 3-4 times a day.
+Follow by dabbing a small amount of Milk of Magnesia on the canker sore afterward.
+Repeat these steps 3 to 4 times a day.

 - Rinse your mouth with a mixture of half Milk of Magnesia and half Benadryl liquid allergy medicine.
-Swish mixture in the mouth for about 1 minute, then spit out.
+Swish mixture in the mouth for about 1 minute and then spit out.

 - Chlorhexidine mouthwash

-- Stronger medicines called corticosteroids that are placed on the sore or take in pill form
+- Stronger medicines called corticosteroids that are placed on the sore or are taken in pill form

 - A canker sore or mouth ulcer does not go away after 2 weeks of home care or gets worse.

 - You get canker sores more than 2 or 3 times a year.

 - You have symptoms with the canker sore such as fever, diarrhea, headache, or skin rash.